Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 echo = `date` job $JOB_NAME done
 ```

 To obtain introns run this script in the folder where all your samples are located.
-Insted of

 ```
 # /bin/sh